adalbertoteixeira/commit_message/README.md

 You can also trigger the tool manually using `./scripts/commit_message`.

+You can use flags in the command.
+The most useful one is the custom commit message (`-m "..."`).

+If you are committing several PRs to the same branch then type, prefix and id shouldn't change or will be extracted automatically, but the commit message will probably be different every time.

 The first time the tool is run an editor setup prompt will appear.
 For now only terminal based `$EDITOR`s are mentioned, plus how to install VSCode usage.